 New Zealanders throughout Lebanon should keep a low profile, maintain a high level of vigilance and take appropriate security precautions.

-The political situation in Lebanon is unpredictable and tensions are currently high.
+The political situation in Lebanon is unpredictable and tensions remain high.
 Political developments in the region and international events can escalate tensions and result in outbreaks of civil unrest.

 There are frequent demonstrations, road closures and localised conflicts between rival groups.
 Large-scale demonstrations are sometimes accompanied by violence and clashes between protestors and security forces, including gunfire, water cannons and tear gas.

 In the past, demonstrations and civil unrest in the southern suburbs of Beirut have at times blocked roads close to the international airport.
-In the event of a deterioration to security, roads and highways can quickly become blocked, and as a result access to the airport can be unavailable for extended periods.
+In the event of a deterioration in the security situation, roads and highways can quickly become blocked, and as a result access to the airport can be unavailable for extended periods.

 New Zealanders in Lebanon are advised to avoid all political demonstrations, rallies and large public gatherings as they could turn violent with little warning.
 If you are in an area affected by demonstrations or violence, you should find a safe location and remain indoors, heeding any local advice.
 We recommend you monitor the media and local developments closely and follow any instructions and advice issued by the local authorities.

-The crime rate in Lebanon is moderate.
-Violent crime can include armed robbery and assault.
+Violent crime, such as armed robbery and assault, can occur.
 There have been reports of robberies taking place in shared taxis (also known as service cars), where passengers have been robbed by either the driver or other passengers.
 If you need to use taxi services in Lebanon, we recommend you pre-book using a recognised taxi company and do not use shared taxis or taxis hailed from the street.
 New Zealanders should also be aware of the possibility of petty crime, such as pickpocketing or bag-snatching.